 That night the king, wracked by guilt over what he had done, couldn’t sleep.
 He remembered all the good things the Bodhisatta had done and was distressed because he’d never witnessed him commit even a minor offense, he was just relying on the word of others.
 His chief queen reassured him that his safety was important and even his own son must be slayed if there was any risk.
 One of the king’s dogs, who the Bodhisatta gave food to, heard this discussion and vowed to save the Bodhisatta’s life.

-Early the next morning the advisors hid inside the palace door and the dog waited on the threshold.
-When the Bodhisatta approached the dog barked and bared his fangs.
+Early the next morning, the advisors hid inside the palace door and the dog waited on the threshold.
+When the Bodhisatta approached, the dog barked and bared his fangs.
 The Bodhisatta had never seen this dog in a foul mood and understood it was a message to flee from the city or the king would have him killed.
 The Bodhisatta quickly turned around.

 The next day the residents of the village gave him monkey meat for alms.
 After eating, he cleaned the pelt and took it with him to the city where he urged the princes not to murder their father and promised he would reconcile the situation.
 They agreed.
 The Bodhisatta returned to the royal park and sat down on his monkey skin.
 The park keeper sent word of his arrival to the king, and the king, filled with joy at the chance to see his friend, went to meet the Bodhisatta, bringing his five advisors with him.

 The king greeted him and began to converse pleasantly, but the Bodhisatta sat stroking his monkey skin and said nothing in reply.
 The disappointed king asked if the monkey skin was more helpful than he was, and the Bodhisatta, in order to teach a lesson about karma, stated that it was.
-Deceptively implying these things happened when the monkey was alive rather than it just being the skin, he said “This monkey had transported me on his back, carried my water-pot, swept out my hut, and did various chores.
-And because it is just a simple creature, I ate its flesh and now I rest on its fur.”
+Deceptively implying these things happened when the monkey was alive rather than it just being the skin, he said, “This monkey had transported me on his back, carried my water-pot, swept out my hut, and did various chores.
+And because it was just a simple creature, I ate its flesh and now I rest on its fur.”

 Misinterpreting this in the way the Bodhisatta knew they would, the five advisors condemned the Bodhisatta for killing a living being, which no ascetic should ever do, and betraying someone who was good to him.
 The Bodhisatta then used the advisors’ assumption to refute their specific heresies against the existence of karma.
 Criticizing him for killing a monkey, he said, was hypocritical according to their creeds – if there was no karma, then he did nothing wrong.
 The advisors were stunned speechless by his wisdom.
 The Bodhisatta then called the king a fool for associating with the five wicked advisors.
 Following their sinful behavior not only caused the king grief in this life, but put him on the path to hell for the next.
 He should stop listening to people’s advice without analyzing it.